United States at the 2000 Summer Olympics

 The United States of America (USA), the previous host of the 1996 Olympics at Atlanta, competed at the 2000 Summer Olympics in Sydney, Australia.
 586 competitors, 333 men and 253 women, took part in 265 events in 31 sports.

 Medalists

 The following U.S. competitors won medals at the games.
-In the by discipline sections below, medalists' names are bolded.
+In the discipline sections below, the medalists' names are bolded.